casid/jte/DOCUMENTATION.md

 There are a few pretty cool things going on here:

-- We know about the binary content-length directly after rendering, at no additional cost
+- We know about the binary `Content-Length` directly after rendering, at no additional cost
-- All static parts are streamed directly to the output stream, without any copying / encoding overhead
+- All static parts are streamed directly to the output stream without any copying/encoding overhead
 - Dynamic parts are usually small - and written very efficiently to internal chunks during rendering

-With binary content you will be able to render millions of pages per second (in case there's no DB or other external service interaction, heh) - with very little CPU, memory and GC usage.
+With binary content, you can render millions of pages per second (in case there's no DB or other external service interaction) with minimal CPU, memory and GC usage.

 ## Localization

-jte has no built in keywords for localization.
+jte has no built-in keywords for localization.
 Instead, it provides a flexible interface so that you can easily use the same localization mechanism you're used to in your project.
 This has several advantages:

 - No need to learn yet another way to localize things
-- Mo need to reverse engineer another opinionated localization implementation
+- No need to reverse engineer another opinionated localization implementation
-- Your users receive the same localization through jte as they do from the rest of your application
+- Your users receive the exact localization through jte as they do from the rest of your application

 Let's implement `gg.jte.support.LocalizationSupport`.
 There's only one method to implement: